 - abide by the Golf Manitoba dress code or Club dress code if more restrictive

-- refrain from consuming ANY drugs or alcoholic beverages
+- consuming non – medicinal cannabis, illegal drugs or alcoholic beverages is prohibited

-- not engage in any behavior unbecoming of a Golf Manitoba competitor.
+not engage in any behaviour unbecoming of a Golf Manitoba competitor.

 In addition, junior competitors will . . .

-- refrain from consuming ANY drugs, tobacco or alcoholic products and refrain from gambling while on the golf course property the entire day(s) of a junior event.
+- refrain from consuming cannabis, illegal drugs, vaping, tobacco or alcoholic products or gambling while on the golf course property the entire day(s) of a junior event, even if over the age of 18.

-In the event a competitor or caddie displays behavior unbecoming of a Golf Manitoba member, they are in violation of the Code of Conduct and subject to any of the following disciplinary actions:
+In the event a competitor or caddie displays behaviour unbecoming of a Golf Manitoba member, they are in violation of the Code of Conduct and subject to the following disciplinary actions:

-PLEASE NOTE: That a player will be suspended from any Golf Manitoba activities for a calendar year from the date of the infraction if they have been disqualified for a serious breach of etiquette.
+PLEASE NOTE: That a player will be suspended from any Golf Manitoba activities for a calendar year from the date of the infraction if they have been disqualified for serious misconduct.

 If there are any questions, please do not hesitate to call our Director of Competitions at 291-8030.